system76/docs/content/pop-shell.md

 <u>Pop Shell</u> is packaged in the AUR, but for the keyboard shortcuts to work, you will need to build it from source like we did above.

-In order to build Pop Shell from source we'll first need to install the build dependencies and <u>git</u> to clone the repository:
+In order to build Pop Shell from source, we'll first need to install the build dependencies and <u>git</u> to clone the repository:

 ```bash
 sudo pacman -S git typescript make
 ```

-Next we'll clone the repository using this command:
+Next, we'll clone the repository using this command:

 ```bash
 git clone https://github.com/pop-os/shell.git